aleppard/argus/README.md

     etc.
 * Sounds:
   * Identify wavelength/frequency.
   * Convert wavelength to/from frequency.
-  * Generate sound from frequency (Hz), from note (e.g. "middle-c") or from chord name.
+  * Generate sound from frequency (Hz), from wavelength, from note (e.g. "middle-c"), chord name, text or phonetics.

 ## Building From Source